MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos.md

 > [!NOTE]
 > App Center SDK will **drop support for Xcode 10** with the June SDK release.

-App Center SDK Analytics and Crashes is compatible with Mac Catalyst via XCFramework or SwiftPM.
+App Center SDK Analytics and Crashes are compatible with Mac Catalyst via XCFramework or SwiftPM.

 App Center SDK is compatible with Apple Silicon.

 ## 2. Create your app in the App Center Portal to obtain the App Secret
 If you've already created your app in the App Center portal, you can skip this step.

 1. Head over to [appcenter.ms](https://appcenter.ms).